-Overview.
+Overview

 The federal tax code classifies state and local government bonds as either governmental bonds or private activity bonds.
 Generally, the interest on state and local governmental bonds is exempt from taxation whereas the interest on private activity bonds is not tax-exempt.1 However, the federal tax code allows state and local governments to use tax-exempt bonds to finance certain projects that would otherwise be classified as private activities.2 The private activities that can be financed with tax-exempt bonds are called "qualified private activities."3

 The current tax exemption for qualified private activities has evolved over time.
 Two events, however, critically shaped the current treatment of private activity bonds.
 First, in 1968, Congress passed the Revenue and Expenditure Control Act of 1968 (P.L.
 90-364) which established the basis for the current definition of private activity bonds.
-After persistent challenges to the right of the federal government to restrict state and local government debt following the 1968 Act, the Supreme Court agreed to hear a case in 1988 that changed the nature of the federal tax treatment of state and local government debt.
+Second, after persistent challenges to the right of the federal government to restrict state and local government debt following the 1968 act, the Supreme Court agreed to hear a case in 1988 that changed the nature of the federal tax treatment of state and local government debt.
 In that case, the state of South Carolina challenged the Tax Equity and Fiscal Responsibility Act of 1982 (P.L.
 97-248).
-The 1982 Act required that state and local government tax-exempt debt must be registered.4 The
+The 1982 act required that state and local government tax-exempt debt must be registered.4 The registration requirement was viewed by the states, South Carolina in particular, as an unconstitutional intrusion on the ability of states to issue debt.
+The Supreme Court held that the registration requirement for non-federal government debt, though federally tax-exempt, was constitutional.
+In somewhat of a surprise to observers at the time, the Court went beyond the registration ruling and also held the following: